Day 70 - Yellowstone living up to the hype (32.3 miles)

 While hiking towards the geysers I got my feet soaked and muddy.
 Then right before I was finishing up with the swamp I had a small creak to cross with a broken log going across.
 I ended up slipping and falling into the water.
 I got part of my bag wet but most of my stuff is in a bag liner inside so it stayed dry.

 I got to the geysers and ended hiking so slow as it was such a cool area.
 None of them were blowing up high but the trail goes right by them so I assume these geysers don’t go up high like Old Faithful.
-I do think this is the other area in the part you can get that close to a geyser.

 The rest of the evening was battling the mosquitos.
-This is the worst they have been in this trip.
+This is the worst they have been on this trip.
 Normally while hiking they aren’t an issue but this was not the case, I couldn’t keep them off me.
 Finally the last mile they went away and was able to enjoy the hike into camp.